wtracy/bottom-sheet-article/README.md

     />
 ```

 The call `snapToIndex(0)` moves the bottom sheet to one of the snap points specified earlier.
 In this case, we specify index 0, which earlier was defined to 25% of the screen.
+(This and other methods are [listed in the official documentation](https://ui.gorhom.dev/components/bottom-sheet/methods).)

 Finally, we specify the bottom sheet itself: